jesussstap/Galaxy-downloader-/README.md

 # Galaxy-downloader-
 Tool for downloading data from galaxy project

-Before running the G_D.py you should create a environment with the galaxy_dowloader.yml
+Before running the G_D.py you should create a environment with: galaxy_dowloader.yml

 ```bash